This policy has been formulated with the following goals in mind:

 - Encourage the responsible use of net resources, discouraging practices which degrade the usability of network resources and thus the value of Internet services

 - Preserve the privacy and security of individual users

-- Customers are prohibited from transmitting on or through any of the services provided through Orlando Web Services, any material that is, in Orlando Web Services sole discretion, unlawful, obscene, threatening, abusive, libelous, or encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate any local, state, national or international law.
+- Customers are prohibited from transmitting on or through any of the services provided through Orlando Web Services, LLC, any material that is, in Orlando Web Services, LLC sole discretion, unlawful, obscene, threatening, abusive, libelous, or encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate any local, state, national or international law.

-- The services provided by Orlando Web Services services, and those provided by other parties, may only be used for lawful purposes.
+- The services provided by Orlando Web Services, LLC services, and those provided by other parties, may only be used for lawful purposes.
 Transmission, distribution, or storage of any information, data or material in violation of United States or state regulation or law, or by the common law, is prohibited.
 This includes, but is not limited to, material protected by copyright, trademark, trade secret, or any other statute.
-Orlando Web Services reserves the right to remove such illegal material from sites hosted on our providers servers.
+Orlando Web Services, LLC reserves the right to remove such illegal material from sites hosted on our providers servers.

 System and Network Security

 - Customers may not attempt to circumvent user authentication or security of any host, network, or account ("cracking").
 This includes, but is not limited to, accessing data not intended for the Customer, logging into a server or account the Customer is not expressly authorized to access, or probing the security of other networks (such as running a SATAN scan or similar tool).